sideeffect42/skonfig-base/type/__interface_ifupdown.d/man.rst

 REQUIRED PARAMETERS
 -------------------
 family
     The name of the address family that the interface uses.
     Available options are: 'inet', 'ipx', 'inet6', 'can'. method
     The name of the method used to configure the interface.
     Available options depend on the address family and are, for
     inet:
       'loopback', 'static', 'manual', 'dhcp', 'bootp', 'tunnel', 'ppp', 'wvdial', and 'ip4ll'.
     ipx:
       'static', and 'dynamic'.
     inet6:
       'auto', 'loopback', 'static', 'manual', 'dhcp', 'v4tunnel', '6to4'.
     can:
       'static'.

 OPTIONAL PARAMETERS
 -------------------
 name
     The name of the logical interface to configure (usually equivalent to the physical interface).
     Defaults to __object_id.
 comment
     If supplied, the value will be inserted at the top of the configuration file as a comment.
     If comment is '-', what was written to stdin is used as the comment. rename
     If supplied, the given interface renaming spefication will be added to the config file.
     This option can e.g. be used to generate predictable interface names based on the interface's MAC address. state
     Either present or absent.
 Defaults to present. option
-   Additional option that is added to the generated interface configuration verbatim. onchange
+    Option that is added to the generated interface configuration verbatim.
+    Can be used multiple times so add more than one option. onchange
     The action to perform if the interface configuration has changed.
     Available options are:
     leave (default)
       Do nothing.
     up
       Bring the interface up if it is down. down
       Bring the interface down if it is up. refresh
       Refresh the interface (down && up).

 BOOLEAN PARAMETERS
 ------------------
 auto
     If supplied, the interface will be marked "auto" and brought up during boot. hotplug
     Allow hotplug support for this interface.
     The interface will be brought up when udev detects it, this can be during boot or later. no-auto-down
     If supplied, the interface will not be brought down by the command "ifdown -a". no-scripts
     If supplied, scripts in '/etc/network/if-*.d/' will not be run when this interface is brought up or down.

 EXAMPLES